 Usually, they are spotted in dry woodlands and grassland regions.

 - Other Bushbaby species include Dusky Bushbaby, Thomas’s Bushbaby, Mohol Bushbaby, Small eared Galagos, Eastern Dwarf Galagos, etc.

-Mostly, Bush babies enjoy eating insects but, they can feed on fruits and the gum that oozes out of some trees.
+Mostly, Galagos enjoy eating insects but, they can feed on fruits and the gum that oozes out of some trees.
 Some larger Galago species at times can hunt for small animals like frogs, birds, and their eggs.